 Yes, tickets are required to enter Siena Cathedral.

 No, there is an admission fee to enter Siena Cathedral.
 Visitors need to purchase entry tickets to go inside the church.
+Admission is free only for residents of Siena, disabled people and children under the age of 6.

 Yes, Siena Cathedral is open to visitors upon purchase of an entry ticket.